natechensan/haxe-csv/README.md

 #Defining the CSV format:

 A string that is accepted as CSV format by this class should comply with the common rules of CSV:
--Every field can be wrapped by quotes.
+- Every field can be wrapped by quotes.
--If the current field contains special character(namely '"', end of line character or the character used by seperator string), the field must be wrapped by quotes.
+- If the current field contains special character(namely '"', end of line character or the character used by seperator string), the field must be wrapped by quotes.
--If a '"' is wrapped by quotes, it should have an additional '"' after it. e.g.: "King James ""the Great"" of England" -No additional character is allowed after the closing quote, a string format error will raise. e.g.: 20;;;"King James ""the Greate"" of" England;;;Male  is not allowed.
+- If a '"' is wrapped by quotes, it should have an additional '"' after it. e.g.: "King James ""the Great"" of England"
+- No additional character is allowed after the closing quote, a string format error will raise. e.g.: 20;;;"King James ""the Greate"" of" England;;;Male  is not allowed.

 #Using Csv: